Questions or suggestions?

 The BTC is excited to partner with Fugawi Software in the development of this App, making this complex project possible.

-BlackBerry and GPS handheld devices: No. We do not currently have plans to develop an app for BlackBerry or a product for GPS handheld devices.
+We do not currently have plans to develop an app for BlackBerry or a product for GPS handheld devices.
 Although BlackBerry 10 users can access Anrdoid apps via Amazon, Android for Blackberry apps are not supported officially by Google, and so the Google Maps Android API on which the Bruce Trail App is based will not work.

 Does The Bruce Trail App work without cell / internet service?